About the AnatomyArchive

 The Vision

 Many times I found a cool website with useful information, only for it to be locked behind a subscription or similar.
-I think that's the trend right now and it's annoying.
-Ads would have been a more user friendly way to generate income, but they are also annoying.
+I think that's the trend right now and it's a little annoying.
+Let's change that with AnatomyArchive!

-As a result this website is a non profit project.
-Supporting individual artists if you like what they do is of course appreciated, but the overall theme of this website is free.
+Supporting individual artists, if you like what they do, is of course appreciated, but the overall theme of this website is free.

 I saw a few of my professors at university cite Wikipedia in their presentations and I thought it would be cool if there would be a library for art teachers.
 I like the idea of learning with the AnatomyArchive for yourself but helping others improve sounds just as good.
 Thus I want to make it easy for anybody to use the content of this website for teaching and similar purposes.
 Doesn't matter if you just want to use a page you created yourself or the page of another creator.